Non-gonococcal urethritis

-Nongonococcal urethritis (NGU) is an inflammation of the urethra that is not caused by gonorrheal infection.
+Nongonococcal urethritis (NGU) is inflammation of the urethra that is not caused by gonorrheal infection.

 For treatment purposes, doctors usually classify infectious urethritis in two categories: gonococcal urethritis, caused by gonorrhea, and nongonococcal urethritis (NGU).

 Symptoms and signs

 The symptoms of urethritis can include pain or a burning sensation upon urination (dysuria), a white/cloudy discharge and a feeling that one needs to pass urine frequently.
 For men, the signs and symptoms are discharge from the penis, burning or pain when urinating, itching, irritation, or tenderness.
 In women, the signs and symptoms are discharge from vagina, burning or pain when urinating, anal or oral infections, abdominal pain, or abnormal vaginal bleeding, which may be an indication that the infection has progressed to Pelvic Inflammatory Disease.

 NGU is transmitted by touching the mouth, penis, vagina or anus by penis, vagina or anus of a person who has NGU.

 NGU is more common in men than women.
 Men may have a discharge (strange liquid) from the penis, pain when urinating, and itching, irritation or tenderness around the opening of the penis.
 Women might not have any symptoms and may not know they have NGU until severe problems occur.
 Women might have discharge from the vagina, burning or pain when urinating, pain in the abdominal (stomach) area, or bleeding from the vagina that is not from a monthly period.
 (This may be an sign that NGU has become worse and turned into Pelvic Inflammatory Disease, or PID).